svanderburg/nix-processmgmt/README.md

 unprivileged users cannot create new groups and/or users or change permissions of running processes.

-This can be globally disabled with the `--force-disable-user-change` parameter.
+To still allow unprivileged user deployments, user configuration and switching can be globally disabled with the `--force-disable-user-change` parameter.
+Then the `credentials` and `user` switching parameters are ignored.

 The following command makes it possible to deploy all processes as an unprivileged user: